jamacias/Dice/README.md

 # Dice
-This is a simple dice game written in Python 3 for educational purposes.
+This is a simple dice game written in Python 3 for educational purposes. <br />

-How it works?
+How it works?<br />
 All you have to do is follow the menu.
-The game consists on guessing the number that is randomly generated.\r
+The game consists on guessing the number that is randomly generated.<br />

-Features
+Features<br />
--In-game menu
+-In-game menu<br />
--Fully customizable number of guesses
+-Fully customizable number of guesses<br />
--Virtually no limit on dice size
+-Virtually no limit on dice size<br />
--Statistics
+-Statistics<br />
--Log file
+-Log file<br />